murtazasmart/EXITSEB06/README.md

 ## Things to keep in mind:
 1. Use Intellij IDE to run this project.
 2. Build the project to obtain the out and jars.
 Due to space constraints they haven't been added.
+3. There are two parts in this project the code which runs on the Server and on the Client
-3. Entry points for Client is Client.GUIThread class.
+ 1. Entry points for Client is Client.GUIThread class.
-4. Entry point for Server is Server.MainServer class.
+ 2. Entry point for Server is Server.MainServer class.

+## Folder structure explained
+* src
+  * Client - Entry point for the client GUI
+  * Controller - Files used by the Server to control the games characteristics
+  * GUI
+    * Services - Contains services which have to be run in the background (and not in the controller) so as to not hang the UI. e.g. socket connections e.t.c.
+    * View - Contains the JavaFX fxml files (UI related)
+    * Controller - The java classes which control the UI
+  * Model - Used by server and clients
+  * Resources - Self explantory
+  * Server - Entry point for the server
+  * Utilities - Self explantory

-## Introduction
+## Description

 Foker is a multi-player version of poker which is developed by Team EXIT as 3rd year software engineering project.
 This game is developed based on java language using